Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 If the equation can be rewritten such that $a(x) = 0$, then the differential equation is called _homogeneous_; otherwise, it is called _non-homogeneous_.
 The more informal definition is that a homogeneous differential equation must have either $y$ or a derivative of $y$ in every term when written in the form (left-hand-side) = 0.
 Homogeneity only applies for linear ODEs; any nonlinear ODE cannot be classified in this way.

+An intuitive idea of homogeneity is to compare the general forms of a 1st-order homogeneous ODE with a 1st-order non-homogeneous ODE:

+$$
+\begin{matrix}
+\text{Homogeneous:} & y' + a(x) y = 0 \\\\
+\text{Non-homogeneous:} & y' + a(x) y + b(x) + c = 0
+\end{matrix}
+$$

+Notice how the non-homogeneous equation has an extra $b(x) + c$ term but the homogeneous equation does not.
+This is a good way to tell the difference: if the differential equation has any isolated terms involving only $x$ or only a constant when written in the form (LHS) = 0, then it is non-homogeneous.

-In addition, if a differential equation doesn't follow the general form of a linear differential equation, it is called _nonlinear_.
+If a differential equation doesn't follow the general form of a linear differential equation, it is called _nonlinear_.
 For instance, the following is a nonlinear differential equation, because there is a function of the derivative $y'$ present:

 $$
 \left(\frac{dy}{dx}\right)^3 + xy = 0